Naspers says can cope with Netflix challenge in South Africa

 As a new segment in South Africa a major challenge has been to get consumers to understand what subscription video on demand is and how it works, said Boorman.

-Naspers sees the market for on-demand content growing as the cost of smartphones and tablets fall, faster mobile connections become available and South Africa gets more fiber to the home.
+Naspers sees the market for on-demand content growing as the cost of smartphones and tablets fall, faster mobile connections become available and South Africa gets more fibre to the home.

 (Reporting by TJ Strydom; Editing by James Macharia and Keith Weir)